-The cultural resources survey conducted by BFSA occurred on January 13, 2020.
-Visibility of the ground surface varied througout the property, but on average is characterized as moderate to poor.
-Visibility was hindered by stockpiles of gravel and building materials, pushed dirt, and dense vegetation.
-The vegetation within the project consisted primarily of non-native weeds and grasses.
+The cultural resources survey was conducted by BFSA on September 3, 2021.
+Visibility of the ground surface varied througout the property but on average is characterized as moderate to good.
+The property was found to have been previously impacted or otherwise disturbed in the past by clearing and disking, the dumping of modern trash and building materials, the installation of concrete v-ditches, and minimal grading.
+Native American representatives Robert Cordova from the Pechanga Band and Roman Dominguez from the Soboba Band accompanied BFSA during the survey process.
 No cultural resources were identified during the survey.